 Celebrating Jazz at the Crossroads and The Dance of Ellegua at Minton’s in Harlem

-The next installment titled El Gallo Mistico marked the debut of a project led by the Cuban master percussionist Román Diaz and the pianist David Virelles.
+The second installment, titled El Gallo Mistico, marked the debut of a project led by the Cuban master percussionist Roman Diaz and the pianist David Virelles.

-Between sets, I spoke with Dita Sullivan, one of the most adventurous curators on the planet.
-I made Dita’s acquaintance at the Jazz Standard, during her groundbreaking New Dimensions in Latin Jazz series, which presents the new wave of Latin American “jazzistas.”
+Between sets, I spoke with curator Dita Sullivan, who I initially met at the groundbreaking New Dimensions in Latin Jazz series at the Jazz Standard.
 Here’s what Sullivan had to say about Jazz at the Crossroads.

 Tomas Pena: Congratulations on Jazz at the Crossroads – The Dance of Eleggua.
-It must be thrilling to present such an innovative series in this historic venue — also, Congratulations to Minton’s for giving you the freedom to present the incredible lineup.
+It must be thrilling to present such an innovative series in this historic venue — also, Kudos to Minton’s for giving you the freedom to present the incredible lineup.